 Given the high rate of acute malnutrition, Food For The Poor, along with the Order of Malta, is working to strengthen the local leadership in the Guajira Peninsula to educate the various communities about preventive health and hygiene measures.
 Through Food For The Poor, the Order of Malta is in the process of implementing a program to help the disabled in Atlantico, Bolivar, Guajira, Magdalena, Antioquia, Caldas, Cundinamarca and Boyaca, by providing them with specialized wheelchairs for a better quality of life.

-In the first six months of 2018, Food For The Poor shipped four tractor-trailer loads of the following to Colombia:
+In 2018, Food For The Poor shipped eight tractor-trailer loads of the following to Colombia:

-- Three tractor-trailer loads of MannaPack meals for the La Guajira communities.
+- Seven tractor-trailer loads of MannaPack meals for the La Guajira communities.